The Hunt for Gollum: Reception

 The film had 3 million views in the first 3 months of release and was well received.
 It was generally praised for being one of the best made fan films available on the internet.
 Shortly after its May 2009 release, it became the "fourth most watched release in the US in terms of viewing numbers".

 The trailer for the film was well received online.
-A blogger for Entertainment Weekly said that based on the trailer, the film "looks awesome", and added that the filmmakers "seem to have nailed a passable low-budget version of Peter Jackson's best-epic-movie-ever visuals."
-Similarly, a blogger for Wired News said that "The Hunt for Gollum looks pretty stunning for a film made 'by fans for fans.'"
-On National Public Radio's All Things Considered, reporter Laura Sydell said, "The Hunt for Gollum looks just like the Hollywood version.
-I was fooled the first time I saw it. ... the special effects in the trailer are flawless."
-A writer for the film website Rotten Tomatoes said, "the trailers suggest it'll be better than Eragon ... or Krull".
+Entertainment Weekly thought the film looked wonderful, and that the filmmakers had succeeded in making a low-budget version of the visuals of Peter Jackson's movie.
+Wired News said that "The Hunt for Gollum looked exceptional for a fan film.
+Wired added that fan films often display both zeal and amateurishness, but that the "passionate amateurs" on The Hunt for Gollum had created "something special".
+On National Public Radio's All Things Considered, Laura Sydell said that the film had the same look as the Hollywood version, with flawless special effects.
+Rotten Tomatoes wrote that the trailers made it look better than professionally-produced movies like Eragon or Krull".

-The Tolkien scholar Robin Anne Reid wrote that "The consensus seems to be that the film is atypical of fan productions because of its professional production values" and calls it a "hybrid fan/pro film".
+The Tolkien scholar Robin Anne Reid wrote that "The consensus seems to be that the film is atypical of fan productions because of its professional production values", calling it a "hybrid fan/pro film".

+The scholar of media Nico Meissner called The Hunt for Gollum one of the first major successes for Internet film distribution, given that it was viewed by more than 12 million people.
+He ascribed this to the way the film was made and publicized to build an audience, using opinion leaders to spread the word about the film.